simonnickel/snap-app-theme-demo/README.md

-> This package is part of the [SNAP](https://github.com/simonnickel/snap-abstract) suite.
+> This repository is part of the [SNAP](https://github.com/simonnickel/snap-abstract) suite.

 # SnapAppThemeDemo